 Every summer, several students take advantage of Americorps JD education awards, which are $1,000 vouchers applied to student loans for students spending the summer in a qualifying internship at a non-profit, public interest organization.

-There is also a Rural Summer Legal Corps program, which gives $4000 stipends and several hours of training to students working for legal aid offices in rural regions of the country.
+EJW also has a Rural Summer Legal Corps program, which awards $5000 stipends and several hours of training to students working for legal aid offices in rural regions of the country.

 Summer Funding Resources for A Specific Employer

-The Blackstone Legal Fellowship is popular among Notre Dame law students ever year.
+The Blackstone Legal Fellowship is popular among Notre Dame law students every year.
 It awards a $6300 stipend to prepare Christian law students for careers marked by integrity, excellence, and leadership.
-Recipients work at a variety of organizations including governmental entities, boutique law firms, NGOs and nonprofits, among others.
+Recipients work at a variety of organizations including governmental entities, boutique law firms, NGOs, and non-profits, among others.

 The Jack Carey Scholarship, Cook County Public Defenders Association awards $2500 stipends to 2Ls working for the Cook County Public Defender’s Office.

-The Emory Summer Child Advocacy Program provides paid, supervised internships with hands-on learning opportunities in child advocacy organizations in Georgia.
+The Emory Summer Child Advocacy Program provides $5000 stipends and supervised internships with hands-on learning opportunities in child advocacy organizations in Georgia.

-The Michigan Bergstrom Child Welfare Law Fellowship does not award a stipend but provides travel costs to a great training opportunity for students working to advance child welfare.
+The Michigan Bergstrom Child Welfare Law Fellowship does not award a stipend but provides travel costs and a summer job to a great training opportunity for students working to advance child welfare.

 Notre Dame Summer Funding Resources